 There’s a backlash happening against charity bike rides.
 I’m not sure why.
 For me, it’s a way of trying to give in a time when you often feel like you’re doing an awful lot of taking.

-Every couple of months sees the announcement of yet another heroic odyssey, pitting man against the elements across the world’s great landmasses for months or years on end.
+Every couple of months sees the announcement of yet another heroic long-distance solo bicycle odyssey, pitting man against the elements across the world’s great landmasses for months or years on end.
 Each of these projects is a noble one.
-Undoubtedly they will involve huge personal challenges – mental far more than physical.
+Undoubtedly they will involve huge personal challenges — mental far more than physical.
 These riders are often setting themselves targets they don’t understand themselves.
-Three years ago, I was in exactly the same situation myself!solo
+Three years ago, I was in exactly the same situation myself!

 But as far as their audience is concerned — the liberal, intellectual, active, environmentally-aware crowd to whom they reach out for support — it’s old news.
 It’s been done before.
 Even this demographic reacts to whimsical trends, and charity rides are on the way out.
 A default response emerges, usually criticising one aspect or another of the idea, almost as if the mission was nothing more than fashionable posturing.

 But no two journeys are ever the same, and the real motivation — usually a deep and personal one — is often upstaged by what is supposed to be media-friendly spin for the purpose of attracting the audience in the first place.
 This is difficult for the non-cycling, non-travelling audience to grasp.

 I think Mark Beaumont unwittingly implanted a false notion of a long bike journey into the minds of a very large audience through his 4‑part BBC documentary.
 He set out to plough through the miles and break the world record for cycling the world, and he did so by fulfilling all of the Guinness criteria — on the planet’s highways; an impressive feat that deserves due credit.